 Having all of this information available at a glance on a single page can make it much quicker to track the progress of your recruitment efforts, which could lead to a huge boost to your ROI.
 After all, how much more effective might each member of your team be if they always had up-to-the-minute data for all the metrics they care about?
 With CRMs offering the potential to create customized, even personalized dashboards for your various departments and team members, it’s easy to make huge leaps in efficiency.

-Example: CRM platform Mautic can be customized to allow you to segment leads by what stage they are at in your recruitment funnel.
+Example: HEM’s Mautic CRM includes a report categorizing leads by what stage they are at in your recruitment funnel.
 This sort of report can be valuable to have available in your main dashboard.

 CRM for Marketing ROI: Setting Up Proper Source Attribution